Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Experiments

 \subsection{Datasets}

-We trained SMDR-IS using the UIEB, comprising 800 images for training and 90 paired images for testing.
-To evaluate the robustness of SMDR-IS, we also conducted tests in various datasets, including UIEB Val, UIEB Test, and U45.
+We trained SMDR-IS utilizing the UIEB dataset, which consists of 800 training images and 90 paired testing images.
+To assess the robustness of SMDR-IS, we further conducted the evaluation on various datasets, i.e. UIEB, U45, LSUI.